mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/astyle.md

 - Apply the default style of 4 spaces per indent and no formatting changes `astyle {{source_file}}`

-- Apply the java style with attached braces
+- Apply the Java style with attached braces
 `astyle --style=java {{path/to/file}}`

 - Apply the allman style with broken braces